AoLiu-CS/SmoothedDP/readme.txt

-This folder includes the code for TMLR paper: Smoothed Differential Privacy (Authors: Ao Liu, Yu-Xiang Wang, and Lirong Xia)
+This codebase includes the code for TMLR paper: Smoothed Differential Privacy ( https://openreview.net/forum?id=CviCLt44Em)

 Please cite the above paper if you want to reuse our code.